lawrancej/CompilerDesign/textbook/03-parsing.md

 ##### 3.2.4.3 Proceeds "Down" the Parse Tree

 ### 3.3.1 Bottom-Up Parsing
+The second method of parsing is known as bottom-up parsing.
+Using this method, a parser begins with the input and makes an attempt to identify the simplest elements of the language by working backwards.

 ##### 3.3.1.1 Definition

 ##### 3.3.1.2 Examplel
+LR parsers are examples of bottom-up parsing. (diagram here?)
 #### 3.3.2 Process

 ##### 3.3.2.1 Identify Terminal Symbols First